AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/configure-screens-replication.md

 Siga a seção abaixo para atualizar as configurações no Agente de replicação do AEM Screens:

 >[!IMPORTANT]
->Complete as etapas a seguir em TODOS os agentes de replicação existentes do AEM Screens.
+>Conclua as etapas a seguir em TODOS os agentes de replicação do AEM Screens existentes.

 1. Navegue até a instância do AEM.
 1. Clique em Ferramentas > **Implantação** > **Replicação**.